Gospel

 Opportunities for group discussion and personal prayer

-- Have you had to bear any ridicule or derision because of your decision to seek baptism?
+- Have you ever faced any ridicule or derision because of your decision to be baptised?

 - Describe a time of chaos or turmoil in your life.
-What sustained you or gave you strength through this difficult time?
+What sustained you, or gave you strength, during this difficult time?
 Share your reflections with others.

-- Have you had to face a great challenge that you feared you may not be able to endure?
+- Have you ever faced a great challenge that you feared you might not be able to endure?

-- This week, accept those things that you cannot change and change for the better those things that you can.
+- This week, accept the things you cannot change and change for the better those things that you can.

 - Use today’s communion antiphon this week: